 - data handling and integrations

 Upon submitting their official ID document and a selfie, most individuals will usually complete the verification process within seconds and proceed with their onboarding.
-PEPs can be identified quickly through watchlist checks and official databases and can be requested to submit more documents during the verification flow.
+Verified PEPs can be identified quickly through watchlist checks and official databases and can be requested to submit more documents during the verification flow.

-Given the cross-border nature of many digital services, using large databases is an advantage.
+Given the cross-border nature of many digital services, using large PEP databases is an advantage.
 However, teams should prioritize having the right databases for the needs of the industry or jurisdiction rather than choosing a solution with the highest total number.

 Finally, if you are using an existing identity verification provider, identify areas in your user onboarding and internal workflow where friction can be removed.
 For your end users, a seamless cross-platform experience will provide a more cohesive brand experience.
 On the backend, the availability of API integrations, server-side support, and passing structured profiles of PEPs will facilitate case reviews and overall operations.